 Measures submitted included a range of cost performance between the accountable units.
-However, the Standing Committee noted in several cases that the interquartile range of the performance was narrow-even though the total spending across all episodes is significant.
-The total spending across all episodes can represent a high frequency condition and/or high cost condition, such as hip/knee replacement or cataract surgery.
-The Standing Committee noted that it is critical to understand the source of performance variation, and how the accountable entity can meaningfully influence that variation.
-Measure implementers should monitor for unintended negative consequences to patients by reducing utilization of necessary healthcare services.
+However, the Standing Committee noted across the measures that the interquartile range of the performance was narrow.
+The procedures captured by these measures are fairly routinized and the variation in cost is typically due to complications.
+The measure developers argued that while the variation in cost among procedures is narrow, given the frequency that these common procedures take place, there is an opportunity to reduce costs in aggregate by reducing complications and costs across all episodes.
+The Standing Committee noted that it is critical to understand the source of performance variation, especially given the potentially small gains that can be made within an individual episode, and how the accountable entity can meaningfully influence that variation.
+The measure steward and implementers should monitor for unintended negative consequences to patients by potentially reducing utilization of necessary healthcare services to achieve improvements.